Harrison Bader Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.26 team ERA ranks 17th across all league pitching staffs.
+- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.28).

-- The Orioles rank 20th in baseball in home runs surrendered (99 total, 1.2 per game).
+- Orioles pitchers combine to surrender 102 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- The righty last pitched on Tuesday against the Cincinnati Reds, when he threw six innings, allowing two earned runs while giving up four hits.
+- His last appearance was on Wednesday against the Cincinnati Reds, when the righty went 4 2/3 innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.